SamiCakiral/Manga-Image-Colorization/readme.md

 Results are automatically organized in:
 - Grayscale images
 - Colorized outputs
-- Original color images (if available)
+- Original color images
 - Side-by-side comparisons

 ## 🚨 Requirements

 - A Google account
 - Access to Google Colab
-- GPU runtime enabled (Settings > Hardware accelerator > GPU)
+- GPU runtime enabled (Settings > Hardware accelerator > GPU) (if you want to train a model, otherwise the CPU can run inferences)

 ## ⚠️ Important Notes